exu/go-workshops/b01-homework-notifications/CHALLANGE.md

 ## For the best of the best (A+ task)

-Should run on docker containers (minimum 2 containers with docker-compose usage)
+Should run on docker containers / kubernetes cluster / Helm (minimum 2 containers with docker-compose usage)

 ## Rewards